flyingwhale/poc/README.markdown

 As the projet is psr-0 compliant it is really easy to map it to your project.
-To download the dependencies please run the "./bin/get_composer" file from the root of the project or download the composer.phar for yourself and run the "composer.phar install"
+To download the dependencies please run the "./bin/get_composer" file from the root of the project or download the composer.phar for yourself.
+After run "bin/composer.phar install" script.

+If you want to run unittests or want to improve or extend the framework then use the following command:
+"bin/composer.phar install --dev"

 ### Key-Value databases